forcedotcom/SFDX-Data-Move-Utility/README.md

 PLEASE, FOLLOW THE GUIDELINES WHEN OPENING ISSUES:
 __________________________________________________
 ** Always use one of our issue tracker templates.
-** For plugin bugs attach the latest .log/export.json ** We will really appreciate it, if you will read very carefuly the documentation and also learn the target CSV files for error messages before opening the ticket.
+** For plugin bugs attach the latest .log / export.json files.
+** We will really appreciate it, if you will read very carefuly the documentation and also learn the target CSV files for error messages before opening the ticket.